dustinlacewell/loom/README.markdown

 installation
 ------------

-in a location of your choice, clone the loom git repository:
+in a location of your choice, clone the Loom git repository:

     cd ~/
     git clone git://github.com/dustinlacewell/loom.git